Crucifixion: Islam

 Most classical jurists limit the period of crucifixion to three days.
-Crucifixion involves affixing or impaling the body to a beam or a tree trunk.
+Crucifixion involves tying the body to a beam or a tree trunk, rather than nailing in standard crucifixion.
 Various minority opinions also prescribed crucifixion as punishment for a number of other crimes.
 Cases of crucifixion under most of the legally prescribed categories have been recorded in the history of Islam, and prolonged exposure of crucified bodies was especially common for political and religious opponents.

 Japan

 Early Meiji period crucifixion (c.
 1865–1868), Yokohama, Japan.
 A 25-year-old servant, Sokichi, was executed by crucifixion for murdering his employer's son during the course of a robbery.
 He was affixed by tying to a stake with two cross-pieces.

 Crucifixion was introduced into Japan during the Sengoku period (1467–1573), after a 350-year period with no capital punishment.
 It is believed to have been suggested to the Japanese by the introduction of Christianity into the region, although similar types of punishment had been used as early as the Kamakura period.
 Known in Japanese as haritsuke (磔), crucifixion was used in Japan before and during the Tokugawa Shogunate.
 Several related crucifixion techniques were used.
 Petra Schmidt, in "Capital Punishment in Japan", writes: